jmichalicek/worrywort-server-go/README.md

 # WorryWort

+A beer fermentation logging and alerting system

-This is an experiment in rewriting the current WorryWort server Elixir/Phoenix codebase in go.
+This started life as an experiment in rewriting the current WorryWort server Elixir/Phoenix codebase in go, which in itself was a toy project to learn Elixir.
+Similar products have poppped up, but I feel this is still worthwhile.

+## Open Source Involvement

+I do not currently desire to grow a large open source community of contributors.
+Maintaining an open source community is very different from just maintaining code and a platform to run it.
+I do want the system to be open and available for use, though.
+I have built it and my entire career on freely available open source software.
+That said, if there's an obviously better way something could or should be done, let me know.

 # Testing/Development